Andris Nelsons: City of Birmingham Symphony Orchestra

 In the UK, Nelsons's early work included studio concerts with the BBC Philharmonic in Manchester, and his first BBC Philharmonic concert at the Bridgewater Hall was in November 2007.
 In October 2007, the City of Birmingham Symphony Orchestra (CBSO) named Nelsons as its 12th principal conductor and music director, effective with the 2008/09 season, with an initial contract for three years.
 The appointment was unusual in that Nelsons had conducted the CBSO only in a private concert and in a recording session, without a public concert engagement, prior to being named to the post.
 His first public conducting appearance with the CBSO was on 11 November 2007 in a matinee concert, and his first subscription concert appearance with the CBSO was in March 2008.
 In July 2009, Nelsons extended his CBSO contract for an additional three years, through the 2013/14 season.
 In August 2012, the CBSO announced the extension of his CBSO contract formally through the 2014/15 season, and then for subsequent seasons on the basis of an annual rolling renewal.
 In October 2013, the CBSO announced the conclusion of Nelsons's tenure as music director after the end of the 2014/15 season.

 Boston Symphony Orchestra

-In the US, Nelsons made his first guest-conducting appearance with the Boston Symphony Orchestra (BSO) in March 2011, as an emergency substitute for James Levine at Carnegie Hall.
-He subsequently guest-conducted the BSO at the Tanglewood Music Festival in July 2012, and made his first appearance with the BSO at Symphony Hall, Boston in January 2013.
-In May 2013, the BSO named Nelsons as its 15th music director effective the 2014/15 season.
-His initial contract was for 5 years and stipulated 8 to 10 weeks of scheduled appearances in the first year of the contract and 12 weeks in subsequent years.
+Nelsons made his first guest-conducting appearance with the Boston Symphony Orchestra (BSO) in March 2011 as an emergency substitute for James Levine, at Carnegie Hall.
+He then guest-conducted the BSO at the Tanglewood Music Festival in July 2012 before making his first appearance with the BSO at Symphony Hall, Boston in January 2013.
+That May the orchestra appointed him as its 15th music director, starting in the fall of 2014, with an initial contract for 5 years and the stipulation that he would make 8 to 10 weeks of appearances in the first season and 12 weeks per season thereafter.